 Self-care techniques help the body make permanent structural and functional changes in a very comfortable way.
 After a self-care class people are left with a deep sense of relaxation, as the nervous system shifts from "fight or flight" mode to "rest and restore" mode.

-Each self-care class is different, meeting the class needs on the day.
-So regular attendees will have a different experience each time.
+Each self-care class is different, meeting the class needs on the day, but generally having a focus topic.
+Regular attendees will have a different experience each time.

-People choose to learn Ortho-Bionomy for a range of reasons:
+People choose to study Ortho-Bionomy for a range of reasons:

-- Some want to add these gentle manual techniques to their existing counselling, massage, physiotherapy or other healing practice
+- Some want to add these gentle manual techniques to their existing counselling, massage, physiotherapy, osteopathy or other healing practice.

 - Others want to complete the entire 500 hour course to qualify as Ortho-Bionomy Practitioners.

-Regardless of their reasons for taking these classes, many people find that the added ‘bonus’ is the evolvement of their relationship with their own body, creating possibilities for change and wellbeing that they haven’t experienced before.
+Regardless of their reasons for learning Ortho-Bionomy, many people find that the added ‘bonus’ is the evolvement of their relationship with their own body, creating possibilities for change and wellbeing that they haven’t experienced before.

 Ortho-Bionomy classes offer a unique approach to learning, that provides a trully holistic experience.